aditya5076/neosoft-assesement-acl-dms-system/README.md

-# Admin Panel Database Management System (DMS)
+# Admin Panel Data Management System (DMS)

 ## Overview

-The Admin Panel Database Management System (DMS) is a powerful and versatile tool for managing your database efficiently.
+The Admin Panel Data Management System (DMS) is a powerful and versatile tool for managing your Data efficiently.
 This system is designed with a focus on three main features: Access Control List (ACL), SMTP Mails, CSV export/import, and DataTables for data representation.

 ## Features